ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The Domain Owner from the previous example is maintaining the same policy but now wishes to have a third party receive and process the per-message failure reports.
-Again, not all Receivers will honor this request, but those that do may implement additional checks to verify that the third party wishes to receive the failure reports for this domain.
+Again, not all Mail Receivers will honor this request, but those that do may implement additional checks to verify that the third party wishes to receive the failure reports for this domain.